Discoveries - Diamonds, Gemstones, Gold, Minerals, Rock & Roll

 Some of my first work in Wyoming was to search for diamondiferous kimberlite.
 I was hired by Dr. Daniel Miller, State Geologist of the Wyoming Geological Survey, to map and find diamond deposits.
 Dr. Miller and later Gary Glass, were two very good directors.
 However, the State of Wyoming then became "Director Challenged".

 I apologize to my family - I just had an insatiable curiosity of what was behind the next hill and the next rock and spent a lot of time in the field, when I should have been home.
 It was an infliction.
-So I just wandered and continued to find gold, palladium, gemstones and base metals where other men had gone before (but didn't apparently look down at the rocks).
-Here are some of these discoveries:
+So, I just wandered and continued to find gold, palladium, gemstones and base metals where other men had gone before (but apparently forgot to look down at the rocks).
+Here are some discoveries:

-- 1980 - Completed geological map of Sheep Rock kimberlite district.
-Discovered Radichal kimberlite & strong kimberitic heavy mineral anomalies indicating presence of hidden kimberlites (Hausel and others, 1981).
-Also found a second possible kimberlite in the Albany County Road that remains unverified.
-Area remains unexplored.
+- 1980 - Completed map of Sheep Rock kimberlite district.
+Discovered Radichal kimberlite & strong kimberitic heavy mineral anomalies indicating presence of hidden kimberlites (Hausel & others, 1981).
+Found a second possible kimberlite at Grant Creek in the Albany County Road 11/12 that remains to be unverified.

-- 1982 - Mapped hydrothermally altered (propylitic & potassic) zones at Copper King Mine in Silver Crown district.
-Proposed property to be large-tonnage, low-grade Au-Cu porphyry.
+- 1982 - Mapped hydrothermally altered (propylitic & potassic) zones at Copper King Mine in Silver Crown district - a large-tonnage, low-grade, Au-Cu porphyry.
 Years later, company drilling identified a Au-Cu resource equivalent to >1 million ounces of Au (Hausel & Jones, 1982b; Hausel, 1997).
-More recently, resource has been expanded to 2 million ounces (2013).
+Recently, resource expanded to 2 million ounces.

-- 1983-87 Projects led to >300 kimberlitic indicator mineral anomalies in southeastern Wyoming & discovery of Radichal and Grant Creek kimberlites.
-The majority of selected sites yielded diamond-stability kimberlitic indicator minerals (Hausel and others, 1988; Hausel and others, 2003).
+- 1983-87 Projects led to >300 kimberlitic indicator mineral anomalies in southeastern Wyoming.
+Many sample sites yielded diamond-stability kimberlitic indicator minerals (Hausel & others, 1988; Hausel & others, 2003).

 - 1985-89 Mapped eight 7.5-minute quadrangles in South Pass greenstone belt & identified >100 Au anomalies.
-Also recognized importance of saddle-reef Au deposits in extensive shear zone complex (Hausel, 1991).
+Recognized importance of saddle-reef Au deposits in the extensive shear zone complex that runs from the Carissa mine to the northeast (Hausel, 1991).

 - 1988 Discovered significant gold at Purgatory Gulch, Sierra Madre.
 Several samples contained visible Au.
 Area remains unexplored (Hausel, 1997).

 - 1988 Identified major gold deposit at Carissa gold mine.
-Inclues ore shoot, 1000 by 980 ft on the surface, continues to a minimum depth of 930 ft based on drilling.
+Includes 1000 by 980 ft ore shoot that continues to a minimum depth of 930 ft based on drilling.
 Target is open at depth (Hausel, 1999, 2009).
-This likely hosts several million ounces, but was made into a cheap Disneyland by the Wyoming Legislature.
+This deposit likely hosts several million ounces.

-- 1988-89 Mapped significant alteration associated with Donlin Creek (Snow Gulch-Ruby Gulch-Lewis Gulch-Queen Creek) disseminated gold deposit, Alaska - a deposit with nearly a 10 mile strike length.
+- 1988-89 Mapped significant alteration associated with Donlin Creek (Snow Gulch-Ruby Gulch-Lewis Gulch-Queen Creek) disseminated gold deposit, Alaska - a deposit with a 10-mile strike length.
 In 2003, this was described by Northern Miner as the largest undeveloped gold deposit in North America.
-More recently Northern Minerreported this as one of the largest untapped gold deposits in the world based on drilled resources of >29.3 million ounces & inferred resources at 10 million ounces.
-The size of the deposit (41 million ounces rivals the Homestake (produced 40 million ounces over 100 years) and is essentially equivalent to all gold produced in Alaska in the 19th and 20th centuries including 2000 to 2007!
-Seven geologists (including myself) were presented the Thayer Lindsley Award for significant International Mineral Discovery at PDAC (2009) in Canada for this discovery.
+More recently Northern Miner reported this as one of the largest untapped gold deposits in the world based on drilled resources of >29.3 million ounces & inferred resources of 10 million ounces.
+The size of the deposit (41 million ounces) rivals the Homestake (produced 40 million ounces over 100 years) and is essentially equivalent to all gold produced in Alaska in the 19th and 20th and 21st centuries!
+Seven geologists were presented the Thayer Lindsley Award for significant International Mineral Discovery at PDAC (2009) in Canada for this discovery.
+Recent exploration suggests this deposit could end up as a 180 million ounce discovery.

 - 1989 - Discovered gold at Garrett, Wyoming and first specimens of berthierite in Wyoming.
 The gold occurred as a contact deposit of arsenopyrite-berthierite mica quartzite at the contact with amphibolite in a greenstone belt fragment.
 This stratiform deposit was traced on the surface for more than 1 mile and remains unexplored.
 Part of the mineralized structure continues under the adjacent river thus there is likely placer gold downstream.